 Excitant’s Fourth Generation Balanced Scorecard Approach refines and adapts their well proven approach for today’s environment.
 It continues to use those aspects that are is still appropriate, useful and effective, whist refining what needs to be updated for today’s environment.

-Today, we find that clients come from a different place.
+Today we are finding clients come from a different place.
 Recognising they manage amidst uncertainty and risk, they want agility and responsiveness and the ability to learn as they execute their strategy.
 They realise that control and measures are inadequate, it is about treating people as human beings, focusing on behaviours, not simply measures and targets.
 They need to empower people to make decisions locally, have conversations with customers in a human voice and that the most successful executives are managing with both left and right brains.
-They need ways to capture and manage their new models of business and new ways of thinking about strategy more appropriate to the second and third decade of the 21st century.
+They need ways to capture and manage their new models of business and new ways of thinking about strategy more appropriate to the second decade of the 21st century.

 We have been designing and implementing balanced scorecards since 1996.
 From these experiences we have developed a number of enhancements that build upon these earlier approaches.
 Enhancements that executives find intuitive and sensible.
 So much so that we have had projects where spontaneous balanced scorecards started to break out.